 The impedance measurements results suggest that it is possible to measure the RH value over the laminate by registering impedance.
-In Figure 24, the possibility of measuring RH value by registering the phase difference between applied voltage and measured current is demonstrated.
-The phase change is approximately linear, and more importantly, the magnitude of phase change is large, which enables measurements of the RH value with high accuracy.
+In Figure 25, the possibility of measuring RH value by registering phase difference between applied voltage and measured current is demonstrated.
+The phase change is linear at RH values >23%.
+More importantly, the magnitude of phase change is large, which enables measurements of the RH value with high accuracy.
 The measurement of the RH value by registering the impedance of the same material is advantageous, because the signal directly corresponds to the momentary humidity content of the laminate, which can have a different transient course than the RH value measured using an additional humidity sensor based on a different active material with different sorption characteristics.